kanmeugne/moder-data-architectures/from-hadoop-to-spark-distributed-computation/lab-III/ReadMe.md

-Here’s a consolidated walkthrough for building a **multi-node Spark cluster with Hadoop (HDFS) on multiple local network computers using Docker**, loading a CSV dataset, running in-memory analytics with PySpark and SparkSQL, and exploring results-all **without MapReduce or Hive**.
+# Multi-node Spark cluster on a local network of computers using Docker

+- Objectives : Loading a CSV dataset, running in-memory analytics with PySpark and SparkSQL, and exploring results
+- For : 3 or 4 persons

 ---